- Take the pledge

 The cute puppies for sale at your local mall were probably bred from dogs who don’t play outside or get groomed.
 Puppy mill dogs are typically kept in cages with wire flooring that injures their paws and legs—and cages can be stacked up in columns (which means waste falls on the dogs housed below them).
 Compromised health and conditions like matting, sores, mange, severe dental disease and abscesses are often widespread.
 Many puppy mill puppies are born with or develop overt physical problems that make them unsalable to pet stores—which means they end up abandoned or just left to die.
 Many sick puppies do manage to end up at pet stores, though, where the new puppy owner unknowingly purchases the sick dog.

 Breeding dogs at the mills sometimes spend their entire lives outdoors, exposed to the elements—or crammed inside filthy structures.
 Female dogs usually have little to no recovery time between bearing litters.
-When, after a few years, the females can no longer reproduce or when their breed goes out of “style,” the dogs are often abandoned, shot, or starved until they eventually die.
+When, after a few years, the females can no longer reproduce or when their breed goes out of “style,” the dogs are often abandoned, shot, or sometimes starved until they eventually die.

 What "USDA Licensed" Really Means